 Liquidity risk is the risk that suitable sources of funding for the Group may not be available, or the Group is unable to sell its assets on the marketplace in order to meet short-term financial requirements and to settle obligations.
 Such a situation would negatively affect the Group results of operations and cash flows as it would result in Eni incurring higher borrowing expenses to meet its obligations or, under the worst conditions, the inability of Eni to continue as a going concern.
 Global financial markets are volatile due to a number of macroeconomic risk factors, including the financial situation of certain hydrocarbons-exporting countries whose financial conditions have sharply deteriorated following the protracted downturn in crude oil prices.
-In the event of extended periods of constraints in the financial markets, or if Eni is unable to access the financial markets (including cases where this is due to Eni's financial position or market sentiment as to Eni's prospects) at a time when cash flows from Eni's business operations may be under pressure, Eni's ability to maintain Eni's long-term investment program may be impacted with a consequent effect on Eni's growth rate, and may impact shareholder returns, including dividends or share price.
+In the event of extended periods of constraints in the financial markets, or if Eni is unable to access the financial markets (including cases where this is due to Eni's financial position or market sentiment as to Eni's prospects) at a time when cash flows from Eni's business operations may be under pressure, Eni's ability to maintain Eni's long-term investment program may be impacted with a consequent effect on Eni's business prospects, results of operations and cash flows, and may impact shareholder returns, including dividends or share price.
 The oil and gas industry is capital intensive.
-Eni makes and expects to continue to make substantial capital expenditures in its business for the exploration, development, exploitation and production of oil and natural gas reserves.
-Over the next four years, the Company plans to invest in the business approximately euro 32 billion, unchanged from the previous plan; approximately 50% of capital expenditures at the end of the four-year period refers to uncommitted projects, granting to the Group financial flexibility in case of sudden changes in the trading environment.
-In 2018, Eni expects to make capital expenditures of approximately euro 7.7 billion, in line with 2017.
-The Company is managing to contain capital expenditures without necessarily sacrificing growth leveraging on capital discipline, phased approach to major projects and the reduction of idle capital through the optimisation of the time-to-market of the reserves.
+Eni makes and expects to continue to make substantial capital expenditures in its business for the exploration, development and production of oil and natural gas reserves.
+Over the next four years, the Company plans to invest in the business approximately \in 33 billion, approximately 50% of capital expenditures at the end of the four-year period refers to uncommitted projects, granting to the Group financial flexibility in case of sudden changes in the trading environment.
+In 2019, Eni expects to make capital expenditures slightly below the announced level of \in 8 billion at the planned exchange rate of 1.15 USD/EUR.
 Historically, Eni's capital expenditures have been financed with cash generated by operations, proceeds from asset disposals, borrowings under its credit facilities and proceeds from the issuance of debt and bonds.
 The actual amount and timing of future capital expenditures may differ materially from Eni's estimates as a result of, among other things, changes in commodity prices, available cash flows, lack of access to capital, actual drilling results, the availability of drilling rigs and other services and equipment, the availability of transportation capacity, and regulatory, technological and competitive developments.
 Eni's cash flows from operations and access to capital markets are subject to a number of variables, including but not limited to:

-- the amount of Eni's proved reserves; - the volume of crude oil and natural gas Eni is able to produce and sell from existing wells; - the prices at which crude oil and natural gas are sold; - Eni's ability to acquire, find and produce new reserves; and - the ability and willingness of Eni's lenders to extend credit or of participants in the capital markets to invest in Eni's bonds.
+- the amount of Eni's proved reserves; - the volume of crude oil and natural gas Eni is able to produce and sell from existing wells; the prices at which crude oil and natural gas are sold; - Eni's ability to acquire, find and produce new reserves; and - the ability and willingness of Eni's lenders to extend credit or of participants in the capital markets to invest in Eni's bonds.